-- 1) If you are in the servery, ensure all appliances are off and unplugged and secure the area. - 2) Upon receiving notification of the emergency and the location, if it is on your community area, report to the Nurse in charge on your community area.
-Assist as directed by the Nurse in charge. - If you are in the kitchen, turn off all equipment and ensure all hallways are clear; secure the area. - 4) If emergency is NOT in your community area or the kitchen report to the Incident Manager in main lobby area if it is safe to do so - 5) As assigned, by Incident Manager or the Nurse in charge in your community area, monitor residents, keep them calm or assist with evacuation from the affected area or other duties. - 6) Execute the Plan for provision of Food & Fluid/Emergency Menus as directed by the Director of Dietary Services, Incident Manager or designate. - 7) Travel to relocation site(s) and assist as needed.
+- Ensures checkroom procedures are followed.
+The doors to the affected room and all other rooms must be closed following the check room procedure - Cooks will don red vest, ensure all ovens and running equipment is shut off - Cooks will supervise main entrance to Pier 1 and dining room.
+Take red binder and check off residents in the yellow zone - 3) If you are in the kitchen, turn off all equipment and ensure all hallways are clear; secure the area. - 4) If emergency is NOT in your community area or the kitchen report to the Command Centre.
+The Command Centre is located in the Business Office (up to Vertical Evacuation) Or Emmanuel Church Office.
+(Total Evacuation) - 5) Execute the Plan for provision of Food & Fluid/Emergency Menus as directed by the Director of Dietary Services, Incident Manager or designate. - 6) As assigned, by Incident Manager or the Nurse in charge in your community area, monitor residents, keep them calm or assist with evacuation from the affected area or other duties. - 7) Travel to relocation site(s) and assist as needed.